 The attribution rules in subsection 75(2) attribute back to the settlor any income earned from property put into the Trust if the settlor is also a beneficiary of the Trust.
-Subsection 74.4(2) also considers assets transferred to a corporation (including a corporation owned by a Trust) in which one of the main purposes is to benefit the transferors spouse or child (considered a designated person per subsection 74.5(5)).
-Risks within these section needs to be carefully considered along with subsection 74.1(1) and section 74.2 which deal with attribution when splitting income with a spouse if a spouse is also a beneficiary of the Trust.
-Using a prescribed rate loan (currently at 1.0%) or an outright disposition of the asset into the trust (where the Trust is able to pay for the asset at fair market value) could alleviate these risks.
+Subsection 74.4(2) also considers assets transferred to a corporation (including a corporation owned by a Trust) in which one of the main purposes is to benefit the transferor’s spouse or child (considered a designated person per subsection 74.5(5)).
+Risks within these sections need to be carefully considered along with subsection 74.1(1) and section 74.2 which deal with attribution when splitting income with a spouse if a spouse is also a beneficiary of the Trust.
+Using a prescribed rate loan (currently at 2.0%) or an outright disposition of the asset into the trust (where the Trust is able to pay for the asset at fair market value) could alleviate these risks.

 The introduction of TOSI and section 120.4

 While attribution would result in income being taxed back to the original attributor, the kiddie tax rules in section 120.4 are more punitive because where those rules apply, the income is taxed at the highest marginal tax rate.